ByteStackx/collaborative-code-review-platform/README.md

 ## API overview

 This document lists the REST endpoints implemented so far, their purposes, required auth/roles, and request/response shapes.
-It covers Auth, Users, Projects, and Submissions.
-Comments and Review features are not documented in this section.
+It covers Auth, Users, Projects, Submissions, and Comments.
+Review features are not documented in this section.

 All endpoints return JSON.
 Timestamps are ISO-8601 strings.
 IDs are strings unless noted otherwise.